lammps/lammps/doc/src/thermo_modify.rst

 format argument and are applied to all integer or floating-point quantities output.
-The setting for *M string* also takes a single format argument which is used for the Mth value output in each line, e.g. the 5th column is output in high precision for "format 5
+The setting for *M string* also takes a single format argument which is used for the Mth value output in each line, e.g. the fifth column is output in high precision for "format 5
 %20.15g".

 The *format* keyword can be used multiple times.
 The precedence is